OfficeDev/office-js-docs-pr/docs/develop/specify-office-hosts-and-api-requirements.md

 |Outlook|Mailbox|
 |Word|WordApi|

 The **isSetSupported** method and the requirement sets for these hosts are available in the latest Office.js file on the CDN.
 If you don't use Office.js from the CDN, your add-in might generate exceptions because **isSetSupported** will be undefined.
-For more information, see [Specify the latest JavaScript API for Office library](#specify-the-latest-javascript-api-for-office-library).
+For more information, see [Specify the latest Office JavaScript API library](#specify-the-latest-javascript-api-for-office-library).

 The following code example shows how an add-in can provide different functionality for different Office hosts that might support different requirement sets or API members.